chrisbcaldwell/Applied_Stats/README.md

 This project compares techniques and execution time in bootstrapping a standard error of the median for three selected baseball statistics.

+Bootstrapping estimates a statistical parameter from a sample by taking samples of equal size from the original sample, with replacement.
+For example, a sample of 1,000 observations will be randomly resampled with 1,000 observations drawn from the original sample.
+Because  the sampling is done with replacement, many observations will be represented more than one, and others will not be chosen at all.

+From these re-samples, the statistic of interest is calculated.
+This is repeated a large number of times, allowing estimation of the variation of the statistic of interest.

 ## Running the code

 Feel free to clone this project and run the scripts on your own machine!